 Types of tiles:

-In addition, various strengthening agents are used in machine made tiles to make them stronger.
+In addition, various strengthening agents are used in machine-made tiles to make them stronger.
 These tiles may need to be flash cleaned to remove the residue.

-In closing this first post on terracotta tiles, we would like to the point that there are Country Floors showrooms across the United States and now in Puerto Rico.
+In closing this first post on terracotta tiles, we would like to point out that there are Country Floors showrooms across the United States and now in Puerto Rico.
 The professionals there will guide you to a beautiful terracotta tile experience.